 Mr. Corriveau has currently pledged shares of common stock to secure loans aggregating approximately \$2.5 million.
-Upon the consummation of the merger, D&B will either loan funds to Mr. Corriveau to retire the existing loans or provide a guarantee of such loans.
+Upon the consummation of the merger and under the terms of the merger agreement and related documents, D&B will either loan funds to Mr. Corriveau to retire the existing loans or provide a guarantee of such loans.
 The replacement loan will be required to be repaid on the earlier of the seventh anniversary of the merger or a sale of new D&B. Mr. Corriveau will also be required to reduce the principal balance 180 days after the termination of his employment with new D&B, to the extent of any after tax proceeds received as a result of such termination.
-The replacement loan will bear interest at the rate charged under new D&B's revolving credit facility.
-Mr. Corriveau has further agreed to apply 25% of any bonus received by him to accrued interest on, and unpaid principal of, the replacement loan.
+The replacement loan will be required to apply 25% of any bonus received by him to accrued interest on, and unpaid principal of, the replacement loan.